-According to Wikipedia (2010)1, free and open source software, also F/OSS, FOSS, or FLOSS (free/libre/open source software) is software that is liberally licensed to grant the right of users to study, change, and improve its design through the availability of its source code.
+According to Wikipedia (2010), free and open source software, also F/OSS, FOSS, or FLOSS (free/libre/open source software) is software that is liberally licensed to grant the right of users to study, change, and improve its design through the availability of its source code.

 Free and open source software (FOSS) covers both free software and open source software.
 While both follow similar development models they have their roots in different cultures, philosophies, and business models.
 In this current chapter we look at the different perspectives of FOSS, from a theoretical, practical, and pragmatic point of view; we cover free software with its focus on freedoms and open source as a development model-centric approach.
-We also cover history, social context and culture, licenses, business models, development processes, software and distributions.
+We also cover history, social context and culture, licenses, business models, quality metrics, development processes, software and distributions.
 We motivate this in Figure 4.1.
-Quality metrics for FOSS will be discussed in Chapter 5 separately.

 Many successful FOSS projects have an impact above the software as such, as they influence an ecology of other goods.
-As an example, the typesetting system T_EX and the font designsystem METAFONT developed by Donald F. Knuth (1984, 1986), fostered the design of freely available fonts.
-In the context of CBPP projects many tools have been developed as FOSS, such as editing and rendering software for OpenStreetMap2.
+As an example, the typesetting system TEX and the font designsystem METAFONT developed by Donald F. Knuth (1984, 1986), fostered the design of freely available fonts.
+In the context of CBPP projects many tools have been developed as FOSS, such as editing and rendering software for OpenStreetMap.